ibexa/documentation-developer/docs/users/oauth_server.md

 ### Keys

-You need private and public keys.
+To configure the server, you need private and public keys.
-You can look at https://oauth2.thephpleague.com/installation/#generating-public-and-private-keys
+For more information, see [Generating public and private keys](https://oauth2.thephpleague.com/installation/#generating-public-and-private-keys).

 You also need an encryption key.
-You can look at https://oauth2.thephpleague.com/installation/#generating-encryption-keys
+For more information, see [Generating encryption keys](https://oauth2.thephpleague.com/installation/#generating-encryption-keys).

 Set the following environment variables: